waterstopper/waterstopper.github.io/content/regina/scopes.md

 ## Global scope

-Classes, objects and functions are declared in global scope.
+Classes, objects and functions[^1] are declared in global scope.
 Imported file declarations are in global scope too.
 Global scope declarations are visible **everywhere**.

 ## Class instance scope